3000GT

 I put this here because it ALWAYS seems to play a role in every car brought to my shop to tune, upgrade, or plan out a performance build.

 The reason reason I bring this up is that you want to seek advice or listen to people that have physically done a performance build (or preferably several) and have the experience and knowledge to back it up.
-I have seen time and time again people planning their build from 1) reading things on an internet forum, and/or 2) shopping on a performance parts retailer website and buying things before they even knew what they did or needed to support them.
+I have seen time and time again people planning their build from 1) reading things on an car forum, and/or 2) shopping on a performance parts retailer website and buying things before they even knew what they did or needed to support them.
 I’ve had many a person show up with boxes of performance parts he purchased and wants them ‘installed’.

 This is totally the wrong way to plan or do things.
 It makes the build 10X harder (the build is driven by the parts purchased rather than the other way around like it should be!).